huggingface/transformers/docs/source/model_doc/marian.rst

 <https://github.com/huggingface/transformers/issues/new?assignees=sshleifer&labels=&template=bug-report.md&title>`__
 and assign @sshleifer.

-Translations should be similar, but not identical to, output in the test set linked to in each model card.
+Translations should be similar, but not identical to output in the test set linked to in each model card.

 Implementation Notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~